publiclab/mapknitter/README.md

 7. Install static assets (like external javascript libraries, fonts) with `bower install`
 8. Start rails with `bundle exec passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (For some, just `passenger start` will work; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler.)

+### Running tests

+When you try to run tests in Mapknitter, you can the default Rake tasks, such as:

+`rake test:units`
+`rake test:functionals`
+`rake test:integration`

+or simply:

+`rake test`

+By running like this you'll see a lot of warnings and deprecation notices - FOR NOW -, but we're working on them.
+If you'd like a cleaner visual of your tests, you can just use our task defined as:

+`rake test:all`

 ## Logging in when running locally

 Because MapKnitter uses a remote OpenID login system that depends on PublicLab.org, it can be hard to log in when running it locally.
 To get around this, we've created a local login route that requires no password: